swapp007/college-project/README.md

 # This is the team project
 Team member and their role
-1. Pushendra2020
+1. swapneswar
 2. Role: Back-end and adding functionality.
-3. Soham
-4. Role: Front-end and designing the website.
+3. Role: Front-end and designing the website.